 Armies mostly use hills for hiding.
-Due to their height, many military troops construct fortresses on top of the hills.
+Due to their height, many military troops construct fortresses on hilltops.

-Some common hill types include Butte, Brae, Drumlin, Kuppe, Mesa, and Mima mounds.
+Some common hill terrain includes Butte, Brae, Drumlin, Kuppe, Mesa, and Mima mounds.

 8. Mountain Terrain

-Mountains are similar to hills, only that they have higher elevations.
+Mountains are similar to hills, but they are steeply rising ground and have higher elevations.
 Any land elevation that goes beyond 2000 feet is considered a mountain.
-Mountains are steeper than hills, and they usually form through volcanic activities.
+Mountain ranges are steeper than hills, and they usually form through volcanic activities.

-The tallest mountain in the world is Mount Everest, with over 29,000 feet in height.
-The tallest one in North America is the Denali Mountain in Alaska, with over 20,000 feet in height.
+Mount Everest is the tallest mountain in the world, with over 29,000 feet in height.
+The tallest one in North America is Denali Mountain in Alaska, over 20,000 feet in height.

 Experts measure the height of the mountains differently.
 Some estimate how high they are from the very bottom to the peak, and other measures their elevation above sea level.

 Forests cover a third of the entire earth’s surface.
-A forest is an area of land that is almost entirely covered in trees and experiences colder or more temperate climates.
-It’s among the several types of terrain on earth that are full of life – from wildlife, humans, and various vegetation.
+A forest is an area of land almost covered in trees and experiences colder or more temperate climates.
+It’s among the several types of surrounding terrain on earth full of life – from wildlife, humans, and various vegetation.

 The national government expressly reserves forests in most countries.
-These forests are governed by special laws and are mostly used as national parks and reserves.
+Special laws govern these forests and are used as national parks and reserves.

 Most forests are sparsely settled, and you can even find towns and small villages there.
-In most cases, professional foresters are paid by governments to manage forests.
+In most cases, government authorities pay professional foresters to manage forests.

-They are different types of forests, including jungles or tropical rainforest, seasonally dry forest, temperate forest, and temperate rainforest.
+They are different types of forests, including jungles or tropical rainforests, seasonally dry forests, temperate forests, and temperate rainforests.

 Oceans form the largest terrain on earth.
-They are large saline water bodies, which cover roughly 70% of the earth’s surface.
+They are large saline water bodies, covering roughly 70% of the earth’s surface.
 In fact, 97% of the earth’s water comes from the oceans.

 Some people use the word ‘sea’ and ‘ocean’ interchangeably, but they have a few differences.
-A sea is smaller than an ocean and has land on almost all its sides.
+A sea is smaller than an ocean and has landed on almost all its sides.

 A river is a large stream of water that flows in a channel into another river, a lake, or a sea.
 Permanent streams of water, canals, and seasonal water bodies are all types of rivers.

-A river starts as a spring or some standing water body and consists of numerous tributaries that keep feeding it until it ends up in a large water body like an ocean or sea.
+A river starts as a spring or standing water body and consists of numerous tributaries feeding it until it ends up in a large water body like an ocean or sea.
 Even human-made and human-engineered tributaries are still rivers.

 Some rivers end up in wetlands, or they disappear underground.
-Rivers have been used since time immemorial for irrigation and as sources of drinking water.
+Rivers have been used since time immemorial for irrigation and drinking water sources.

-Swamps, also called saltmarshes or bogs, are types of wetland terrains.
+Swamps, also called salt marshes or bogs, are wetland terrains.
 They are areas that have both solid land and shallow water bodies.

 Swamps are challenging to navigate unless you have a flatboat.
 They form in almost any area that receives moderate to excess rainfall.